Jihadist car bombs attack Syrian pro-government forces in Aleppo

 Turkish forces were not taking part, rebel sources said.

-The government’s latest offensive in the northwest has triggered a fresh wave of civilian displacements, with hundreds of thousands moving toward the Turkish border.
+The government’s latest offensive in the northwest has triggered a fresh wave of civilian displacements, with hundreds of thousands moving towards the Turkish border.

 Turkish President Tayyip Erdogan said on Friday Turkey may launch a military operation in Idlib unless the fighting there is halted.

-U.S. special envoy for Syria James Jeffrey said on Thursday the Idlib fighting raised the specter of an international crisis.
+U.S. special envoy for Syria James Jeffrey said on Thursday the Idlib fighting raised the spectre of an international crisis.

 Turkey, which already hosts 3.6 million refugees from Syria, fears a fresh wave of migrants from Idlib.
 It has 12 military observation posts around Idlib, set up under a 2017 agreement with Russia and Iran, and several of them have since been surrounded by advancing Syrian government forces.